2025 Volunteer Information

 Any other dangers secured/removed

-no drugs or alcohol on boats or racer (ask racer)
+No drugs or alcohol on boats or racer (ask racer)

-for foot pedal, physically check throttle shuts down on release
+For foot pedal, physically check throttle shuts down on release

-physically check kill switch shuts engine down
+Physically check kill switch shuts engine down

-*Safety Crew has the right to disqualify any boat/person from the races if
+*Safety Crew has the right to disqualify any boat/person from the races if they feel the person or boat is not safe for any reason.

 Breathalyzer/Pit